 For more detailed advice on how much and what type, click this link: How Much And What Type Of Insurance Is Needed

-The cost of life insurance will vary by individual, however, as a ballpoint figure, a 38-year old applying to SunLife for a ten-year term life insurance policy can expect to pay £10 per month for a £100,000 policy as a non-smoker in good health, doubling to £20 per month on average for the same policy but as a smoker with no current health conditions at the time of applying for a quote.
+The cost of life insurance will vary by individual.
+However, as a ballpoint figure, a 38-year old applying to SunLife for a ten-year term life insurance policy can expect to pay £10 per month for a £100,000 policy as a non-smoker in good health.
+This doubles to £20 per month on average for the same policy but as a smoker with no current health conditions at the time of applying for a quote.

 While it is a good idea to compare different providers when researching life insurance, you do need a place to start.
 That place is with the type of life insurance that’s most suited to your needs.
-There’s as many types of policies as there are providers.
+There are as many types of policies as there are providers.

-Some of the larger insurance providers will cater to all types of life insurance, whereas there are what’s considered niche specific insured providers, who perhaps only cover term life insurance for those with diabetes, or others who specialise in providing cover for cancer patients.
+Some of the larger insurance providers will cater to all types of life insurance, whereas there are what are considered niche specific insured providers, who perhaps only cover term life insurance for those with diabetes or others who specialise in providing cover for cancer patients.

 Whole of life insurance is as it sounds for the rest of your life.
 It sounds favourable on the surface, but there are some things you ought to know.
 Like the quotes you receive for your monthly premiums are not fixed for life.
 They are periodically reviewed, usually every five years.
 When they are, the insurance provider can increase the premiums.
 If you prefer to lock in a premium, that’s going to cost you extra from the outset.

 The upside is, once it’s done, it’s done.
 You keep up with your monthly premiums, and you don’t have to worry about it expiring.
 Or being close to renewal and finding yourself worrying about all those medications you’re on now that you weren’t when you took the policy out.

 There is a guaranteed element, which is why people often want to choose this cover, but when you learn what the costs can be, it may work out to be out of your comfort zone.